yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

     - We may also use time series for control of other parameters.
 For example, the steering angle of a car based on the forecasting of a specific time series.

+#### 3.3 Dependence in Time Series
+The most important feature of time series data is that we make no assumption about independence of these random variables.
+In fact, most time series data are ```dependent```, typically because **past realizations influence future observations** through the nature of the real world phenomenon that produces these data.
+It is fair to say, that the main goal of time-series analysis is to first ```model``` and then ```estimate from data``` (guided by the model) the **dependence structure** of these random variables.

+Statistical dependence can be a boon and a curse.
+That is, dependence helps us make predictions about the ```future realizations``` from knowledge of the ```past realizations``` (if yesterday was warm, today will probably be warm as well).
+However, dependence poses technical challenges in the ```distributional analysis``` of estimators.
+This is because there is effectively ```less statistical information``` in ```dependent data``` about the data generating process, as compared to the case of ```independent observations``` (the basic laws of large numbers and central limit theorems do not even apply).

+We can consider the following time-series examples of dependent time-series:

+- Economic data: stock prices, inflation rate, GDP, employment rate, interest rate, exchange rates;

+- Biometric data: heart rate, blood pressure, weight, fMRI;

+- Environmental data: temperature, precipitation, pressure, humidity, pollution;

+- Sound data: speech, music;

+In all these examples, as well as in a general time series, data take the form of **discrete** measurements of a real world phenomena that evolves **continuously** in time.
+A general probabilistic model to describe such phenomena is called a **stochastic process** , which is simply a collection of random variables  indexed by either a continuous or discrete time parameter ```t```.
+So, a time series data set can be thought of as a **single realization of a stochastic process**.

 <p align="center">